samipshah/CarND-Vehicle-Detection/writeup_template.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I think this can be improved radically by using tracking pipeline properly and also chosing sliding windows efficiently.
+We could track direction and speed in tracking vehicle.
+Also using that information we can chose sliding windows more efficiently.
+Also current implementation relies on RGB color space and may be some other colorspace would give a better output.
+Other issue I see is slope on the road.
+If slope is there I can not keep the scanning window logic limited to 360-720 it needs to change with slope.